toastynerd/MDHQ_interveiw/README.md

 <code>
 ruby -b <board_name>.csv
 </code>
+from the sudoku/ folder.
 The solution will be written to solution.csv